Type-to-Track: Retrieve Any Object via Prompt-based Tracking: Dataset Overview

 We release our textual description annotations in COCO format~\cite{lin2014microsoft}.
 Specifically, a new key \texttt{`captions'} which is a list of strings is attached to each \texttt{`annotations'} item in the official annotation.
 In the MOT17 subset, we attempt to maintain two types of caption for well-visible objects: one describes the \textit{appearance} and the other describes the \textit{action}.
 For example, the caption for a well-visible person might be \texttt{[`a man wearing a gray shirt', `person walking on the street']} as shown in Fig.~\ref{fig:mot_sample}.
 However, 10\% of tracklets only have one caption type, and 3\% do not have any captions due to their low visibility.
-In the TAO subset, objects other than humans have one caption describing their appearance, for instance, \texttt{[`a red and black scooter']}.
+The physical characteristics of a person or their personal accessories, such as their clothing, bag color, and hair color are considered to be part of their appearance.
+Therefore, the appearance captions include verbs \texttt{`carrying'} or \texttt{`holding'} to describe personal accessories.
+In the TAO subset, objects other than humans have one caption describing appearance, for instance, \texttt{[`a red and black scooter']}.
 Objects that are human have the same two types of captions as the MOT17 subset.
 An example is shown in Fig.~\ref{fig:tao_sample}.
 These captions are consistently annotated throughout the tracklets.
-Fig.~\ref{dataAnalysis} is the word-cloud visualization of our text annotations.
+Fig.~\ref{dataAnalysis} is the word-cloud visualization of our annotations.